Gosiame Thamara Sithole: Age, Husband, Children, National Baby Shower, Career -Pindula, Local Knowledge

 Children

-She has two other children, a set of six-year-old twins.
-That makes 12 children in total.[1]
+She has five other children, a set of twins and triplets.
+That makes 15 children in total.[1][2]

 National Baby Shower